Six Philadelphia cops shot, police fear hostage situation

 “I’m worried about a potential hostage situation and we’ve got to get that resolved,” said Ross, adding that he believed the two officers trapped inside the home were not wounded.

-“We are trying to get him to come out peacefully,” Ross said, declining to confirm whether there was more than one shooter.
+“We are trying to get him to come out peacefully,” Ross said.
 “There’s no indication that he’s trying to surrender, we do know that he is still alive, there’s no question of that because of the shots that keep ringing out.”

+Ross said the officers inside the home may be holding people they arrested during the raid.
+Local media reported the trapped officers were holding around three suspects.

 Police told local residents to remain inside their homes and stay out of the area after hundreds of rounds were exchanged.